irfndi/meets-match/introduction.md

 Key features include:

-- **Profile Creation & Management**: Users can create detailed profiles, set personal preferences, and edit them as needed.
+- **Profile Creation & Management**: Users can create, read, update, and delete their profiles, set personal preferences, and edit them as needed.
-- **Matching Algorithm**: Automatically match users based on interests, preferences, and compatibility.
+- **Matching Algorithm**: Automatically match users based on interests, preferences, location, and compatibility factors such as age.
+If both users express mutual interest, their Telegram IDs will be shared, allowing them to chat independently.
 - **Match Viewing & Interaction**: Users can browse matches and express interest.
 - **Security & Privacy Enhancements**: Comprehensive user verification, privacy settings, reporting, and blocking ensure a safe user environment.

 This guide will enable you to build a highly scalable and performant Telegram bot, leveraging microservices and serverless architecture for seamless operation and easier scaling as user demand grows.

+## User Preference Configuration

+To ensure flexibility in user preferences and allow for future changes, the following global user preference settings are defined:

+- **AGE_RANGE**: A tuple defining the minimum and maximum age for user matches (e.g., `(18, 35)`).
+- **GENDER_PREFERENCE**: A list of acceptable genders for matching (e.g., `['male', 'female', 'non-binary']`).
+- **LOCATION_RADIUS**: The maximum distance (in kilometers) for matching based on user location (e.g., `50`).
+- **MAX_INTERESTS**: The maximum number of interests a user can select to refine their matches (e.g., `5`).
+- **MEDIA_LIMIT**: The maximum number of media files (pictures/videos) a user can upload for their profile (e.g., `3`).
+- **MEDIA_FILE_SIZE_LIMIT**: The maximum size for each media file in megabytes (e.g., `5 MB`).
+- **LANGUAGE_PREFERENCE**: The preferred language for communication (e.g., `'english'`).

+These settings can be easily modified in the configuration file to adapt to changing user needs or preferences.

 ## Database Settings